-Gregor Fuhrmann is a Junior Research Group Leader at the Helmholtz-Institute for Pharmaceutical Research Saarland (HIPS).
+Gregor Fuhrmann is a Junior Professor at the Helmholtz-Institute for Pharmaceutical Research Saarland (HIPS) and Saarland University.
 He studied Pharmacy in Berlin and received his doctoral degree in 2013 from the Swiss Federal Institute of Technology ETH Zurich.
-For his thesis, he received the ETH Medal and the Rottendorf Europapreis award for excellent pharmaceutical research.
+For his thesis, he was awarded the ETH Silver Medal.
 He then joined the Department of Bioengineering at Imperial College London as a German Academic Exchange Service Postdoc and a Marie-Curie Intra-European Fellow.
 Since December 2016, he is heading his research group Biogenic Nanotherapeutics (BION) which is dedicated to biomimetic engineering for improved therapy and imaging of infectious diseases.
 In September 2020 he was selected for an ERC Starting Grant.